 Patsy Calton was an exceptional Liberal Democrat councillor, Parliamentarian and fighter for her constituents.
 Sadly, Patsy died on 29th May 2005, just a short while after being re-elected as M.P. for Cheadle.
 Liberal Democrat Women honour exceptional Liberal Democrats through the Patsy Calton Award, that was launched shortly after her death.

 Awardees may be exceptional councillors, party members or Parliamentarians, who have achieved more for their constituents, the underprivileged in society, perhaps even taken on government and changed things for the better.

-If you know of a woman either in your local party, regionally or nationally that you feel is deserving of such an award please nominate them using the downloadable form below, please ensure that all nominations are received before August 27th.
+If you know of an exceptional woman, either in your own local party, region or nationally that you feel is deserving of such an award, please nominate them using the downloadable form below.